svmiller/eh6105/lectures.md

 </ul> -->

 This page contains link to the lectures I give throughout the semester.
 Clicking the title of the week's lecture will go to a PDF, embedded in the user's browser, by default.
-The bottom right icons link to the Github directory for the lecture (<i class="fab fa-github"></i>), the R Markdown document for the lecture (<i class="fab fa-r-project"></i>), and a PDF, embedded on Github, for the lecture (<i class="fas fa-file-pdf"></i>).
+The bottom left icons link to the Github directory for the lecture (<i class="fab fa-github"></i>), the R Markdown document for the lecture (<i class="fab fa-r-project"></i>), and a PDF, embedded on Github, for the lecture (<i class="fas fa-file-pdf"></i>).

 <ul id="archive">
 {% for lectures in site.data.lectures %}